V4Fire/Client/src/components/friends/daemons/README.md

 # components/friends/daemons

-This module provides a class to create daemons associated with a component.
+This module provides a class for creating daemons associated with a component.

-## How to include this module to your component?
+## How to include this module in your component?

-By default, any component that inherited from [[iBlock]] has the `daemons` property.
+By default, any component that inherits from [[iBlock]] will have the daemons property.
-But to use module methods, attach them explicitly to enable tree-shake code optimizations.
+However, to utilize module methods, you must attach them explicitly to enable tree-shake code optimizations.
-Just place the necessary import declaration within your component file.
+To do this, place the necessary import declaration within your component file.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';